teskleja/hipanji.github.io/content/blogs/key-points-when-learning-large-language-models-llms.md

   * **Model**: Large Language Models (LLMs) serving as AI translators

-    * Examples: Chat GPT4.0, Chat GPT 3.5-turbo, Davinci Code, etc.
+    * Examples: Chat GPT4.0, Chat GPT 3.5-turbo, Davinci Code, etc. (see [ChatGPT Models](https://platform.openai.com/docs/models/overview))
   * **Prompt**: Set of syntax/instructions that guide the model's responses

     * We can use existing prompts or create our own.